-Pat Flynn: Hey, what's up Team Flynn?
+Pat Flynn: Hey, what's up team Flynn?
 We've got a great episode today because we are speaking with my COO and CFO, Matt Gartland.
-Who's going to be chatting with us about some of the more important but often overlooked or avoided parts of building a business.
-Doesn’t matter how big or small you are.
+Who's going to be chatting with us about some of the more important but often overlooked or avoided parts of building a business, doesn't matter how big or small you are.
 These are topics that we're trying to make fun and interesting because they're kind of necessary.

 Pat Flynn: I say they're overlooked because they're just not that fun.
 They're not fun to me and they're not fun to many people, but for whatever reason they're super fun to Matt, that's why we're great and winning combo here at SPI.
 But we're going to make things tangible, more fun for you.
 What am I talking about?
 I'm talking about a lot of the business fundamentals, the things like incorporating your business and business taxes, finances, cash flow, those sorts of things.

-Pat: What's up everybody?
-Welcome to Session 396 of the Smart Passive Income Podcast.
+Pat Flynn: What's up everybody?
+Welcome to session 396 of the Smart Passive Income Podcast.
 My name is Pat Flynn, here to help you make more money, save more time and help more people too.
-To help us today we have my COO (Chief Operating Officer) and Chief Financial Officer here at SPI, Matt Gartland.
+To help us today we have my COO, chief operating officer and chief financial officer here at SPI, Matt Gartland.
 To give us the low down on some of the basics and fundamentals that are often overlooked in business.

-Without further ado, here we go, Matt Gartland.
+Pat Flynn: Without further ado, here we go, Matt Gartland.
 Hey Matt, welcome back to the Smart Passive Income Podcast.
 Thanks for being here, man.

 Matt Gartland: Yeah, my pleasure.
 Thanks for having me back.